 - July 15, 2009 (pdf 1.6 mb)

 - June 10, 2009 (pdf 377 kb)

 - March 9, 2009 (pdf 56 kb)

 The Recovery Act requires the state governor to certify each project with a 1511 certification before a state or local agency can officially seek federal funding.
 Governor Gregoire signed the certifications listed above for WSDOT and local government agency highway and public transportation projects funded by the Recovery Act.

-Congress is closely monitoring how state and local governments spend Recovery Act funds.
-Each month Washington State reports to the U.S. House Committee on Transportation and Infrastructure as part of the panel's oversight of federal transportation projects.
-The monthly reports provide detailed information on projects that had received federal approval for stimulus funding as well as an update of the state’s and Transportation Management Areas’ progress in obligating funds.
-Each report includes updated spending and employment data.
+Congress closely monitored how state and local governments spent Recovery Act funds.
+Until December 2010, Washington state reported to the U.S. House Committee on Transportation and Infrastructure as part of the panel's oversight of federal transportation projects.
+The monthly reports provided detailed information on projects that had received federal approval for stimulus funding as well as an update of the state’s and Transportation Management Areas’ progress in obligating funds.
+Each report included updated spending and employment data.

 Federal Reporting and Accountability